 A few months ago I wondered when it became acceptable for people to be late to everything.
 Poor timekeeping is such a pet peeve for me, probably because I work in an industry where time is extremely important.
 When someone is late, it makes me feel like my time isn’t valued.
 I admit, sometimes I feel guilty for judging these latecomers, it’s not always their fault.
 We all forget sometimes or get stuck in traffic.
 But rather than just accepting the problem and moving on, we could all be better off by making the extra effort to be on time.
+Luckily there are companies that Use Jooksms for appointment reminders which helps their customers remember important dates and times.

 With that in mind here are some tips to help you always be on time for your appointments:

 Use Technology – Almost everyone has a smartphone, so there’s no need to stress yourself out trying to remember everything.
 Just get technology to do it for you.
 Whenever I set up an appointment, the first thing I do is add it to my calendar.
 If I can’t add it in right then, I put a note on my to-do list to import that appointment on my calendar.
 At the same time, I input directions to the meeting so I know in advance how long it will take me to get there.
 Additionally, if I set a meeting several weeks in advance I like to set a reminder for the day before so I’m not blindsided.
+Furthermore, most businesses now use text alerts to remind customers about appointments.
+Whether it be for the dentist or the hairdressers, you should take advantage of this technology and subscribe to appointment reminders if they’re being offered.
+Some send you one a week before and then a day before but you can most likely tailor the reminders to you.

 Use Post it Notes – Every now and again, technology fails us.
 Be prepared for the worst and leave yourself notes about upcoming appointments around the house.
 Try to leave notes by things you use often, like in the cutlery drawer or on the coffee machine.
 Your significant other might be a little confused when they find a note saying ‘DENTIST!’ in the sock drawer, but at least you’ll make it to your appointment.
+I mean, you’ve taken your time to find something similar to this Dentist Vista and knowing how important regular checkups are at the dentist, it would be very important for you to remember to go to this appointment.

 Aim to catch a particular bus/train – The night before your appointment check the transport schedule online and make a note of the time for the train you plan on taking.
 Not only does this stop you missing a train by a minute, but most transit websites will also let you know if there are delays.
 Even if you plan on catching a taxi it can be good to know your public transport options in case of really bad traffic.